aliswh/eddachat/README.md

 # Troubleshooting
 Ollama command not found: Ensure you have run source ~/.bashrc or have logged out and back in.

-Server not reachable: Confirm that ./eddachat.sh start is running and that you are using the correct URL: http://localhost:8000.
+Server not reachable: Confirm that bash eddachat.sh start is running and that you are using the correct URL: http://localhost:8000.
 Otherwise, just try stopping the server and starting it again.

-GPU busy: Use nvidia-smi to check which GPUs are available and specify an available one when starting the server (e.g., ./eddachat.sh start 1).
+GPU busy: Use nvidia-smi to check which GPUs are available and specify an available one when starting the server (e.g., bash eddachat.sh start 1).